 This is a weekly podcast, and one of the most unique you will find.
 The show is about woman’s issues and all things LGBT, but that is only half the picture.
 The show is also about groceries, LA and all the things to love and hate about it, Cher and so much more.

 This is another one that you don’t want to put on in the family station wagon as it can get colorful.
 My hat is off to Brian and Erin because they tackle topics which are difficult.
-They use humor and a healthy pinch of crazy to get to the core of issues, which I think the world needs right now.
+They use humor and a healthy pinch of crazy to get to the core of issues.

 Tim Ferris Show